Chimy's / 203 University Drive

 Willie's Grill & Icehouse / 940 University Drive East

 Several years ago, I had put this in as an entry for Wikimapia: "This was originally built as a branch of T.G.I.
 Friday's.
-Opening in 2005, it shut down permanently after May 24th 2013 for an unknown, corporate-related reason.
+Opening in late 2005, it shut down permanently after May 24th 2013 for an unknown, corporate-related reason.
 In March 2014, it reopened as a Willie's Icehouse."
 (I ate at Willie's once, pretty mediocre and not worth returning to).

 Hyatt Place / 1100 University Drive East